dartmouth-cs98/hack-a-thing-21f-2-nina-matthew/README.md

 What worked:
 * Learned how to create reusable components
 * Smaller specifics like making the list scroll nicely and using SafeAreaView
-* Learned how to use an axios to retreive data from API
+* Learned how to use axios to retreive data from coin gecko API
 * Learned how to include outside services like BottomSheet
 * Learned about simulators and debugging